-(Ord. of 9-7-1999, § 1(4-4); Ord.
-No. 01-13, § 1, 6-18-2001)

 Sec.
 6-5.
 Laws and regulations adopted.

 The state laws and regulations relating to the sale and distribution of alcoholic beverages in the state, as revised and promulgated by the general assembly and by the state revenue department and especially as they relate to wholesale and retail package sales and retail sales for consumption on the premises, are incorporated into and made a part of this chapter as if fully set out in this section.